thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

 //views/src/Apps.js
 import AllTeams from './Allteams'
 ```
-Finaly, resart your react app :
+Finaly, restart your react app :
 ```bash
 $ npm start
 ```
-Post a new team name and actualise the page.
+Post a new team name and update the page.

-Now you can create put, and delete route !
+If you want to have a button to delete or modify the team names, you have to create a "Put", and a "Delete" route !